How Much Does It Cost to Travel to Malta? Activities, Accommodation, Meals, and Transportation

-Last update: 04/20/2026
+Last update: 06/22/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-How much does a trip to Malta cost?
+How Much Does a Trip to Malta Cost?

 Direct flights are also available from Switzerland and Belgium.
-For such a short distance, it’s nicer to fly without a stopover.
-In terms of price, a return ticket, if booked in advance, costs between €40 and €100 in the low season.
-During the summer or school holidays, expect to pay between €150 and €250, especially if travelling on a Saturday or Sunday.
-Of course, the earlier you book, the better the prices will be.
+For such a short route, flying direct is much more comfortable.
+As a general estimate, a round-trip ticket booked in advance can cost around €40 to €100 in the low season.
+During summer or school holidays, expect more like €150 to €250, especially if you travel on a Saturday or Sunday.
+As always, booking early usually gives you a better chance of finding good prices.

-To reach Gozo, there are two ferry services departing from Malta.
-The first departs from Ċirkewwa and you can take your rental car with you.
-A one-way ticket for one passenger costs €4.65, while a one-way ticket for a vehicle costs around €15.
-I took this ferry to get to Gozo.
-It was really easy and quick!
-Another ferry leaves from Valletta, which may be more convenient depending on where you are staying in Malta.
-However, this ferry only takes passengers, not vehicles.
-Expect to pay between €15 and €16 per person for a return ticket.
+To reach Gozo, there are two main ferry options from Malta.
+The first departs from Ċirkewwa and allows vehicles on board.
+The current standard fare is €4.65 for a passenger and €15.70 for a car plus driver.
+I took this ferry to reach Gozo.
+It was simple and quick.
+Another option is the fast ferry from Valletta, which may be more convenient depending on where you are staying.
+This service is for foot passengers only.
+The standard adult fare is currently €7.50 one way from Valletta.
 We have also written a full article with all the information you need about getting to Gozo.

 For information on the best times to travel on a budget, read our article on the best time to visit Malta.

-Getting around Gozo
+Getting Around Gozo

-Visit Comino
+Visiting Comino

 For everything you need to know about getting around Malta, I recommend reading our article on the subject!

-Accommodation budget in Malta
+Accommodation Budget in Malta

-Having covered transportation, let’s move on to accommodation, which often accounts for a large part of the travel budget.
-Once again, I find that Malta offers affordable and luxurious options.
-Budget travellers can opt for hostels or hotel rooms costing between €30 and €40 per night in the low season.
-Mid-range hotels offer rooms starting at €50 per night, including breakfast, which is well worth it!
-If you’re looking for something more luxurious, with a pool and spa, prices start at €200–250 per night.
+Now that we’ve covered transportation, let’s move on to accommodation, which often takes up a large share of the travel budget.
+Once again, Malta offers options ranging from budget-friendly stays to more luxurious hotels.
+Budget travelers can look for hostels or simple hotel rooms, sometimes from around €30 to €40 per night in the low season.
+Mid-range hotels may start around €50 per night in quieter periods, sometimes with breakfast included.
+If you want something more upscale, with a pool or spa, prices can easily start around €200 to €250 per night.

 To find the best accommodation in Malta, I recommend reading our dedicated article.

-Activities and leisure budget
+Activities and Leisure Budget

-Free activities
+Free Activities

-Paid activities
+Paid Activities

 For water activities: